patrickmmartin/errorcodeNX/article.md

-C++11 introduced an interesting approach to deal with errors through the classes `std::error_code` and `std::error_condition`: the idea of these classes is that error values are represented as enumerators with the enum type identifying an error cateogry.
+C++11 introduced an interesting approach to deal with errors through the classes `std::error_code` and `std::error_condition`: the idea of these classes is that error values are represented as enumerators with the enum type identifying an error category.
 The difference between`std::error_code` and `std::error_condition` is that the former is for implementation specific handling of errors while the latter is portable handing of error messages.
 Although the two